 Transport to the cottage, plus tours of the area, are offered by the friendly and accommodating hosts.

 Juta is located 20km outside of Kazbegi on the way to one of the country’s premier hiking destinations, Chaukhi Pass.
-This is a great place to start the two-day loop trek from Juta to Roshka via the pass, which is open during the summer months (typically from July until the end of September).
+This is a great place to start the two-day loop trek from Juta to Roshka via the pass, which is open during the summer months (typically from the start of June until the end of September).

 There are a number of easier trails in the area – or you can just simply relax on an outdoor beanbag or hammock in front of the lodge.
 Meals (and cocktails!) are served on-site.